 But it’s permissible and common to pause your social media accounts and remove them from public view without deleting them when facing a sex crime charge.
 Most social media sites allow this privacy setting.

 Your defense attorney will advise you not to make any social media posts until your case is resolved.

 If you need to send messages to family, friends or colleagues, you can use a phone; do not send written or visual texts, emails, Tweets, Facebook posts, Instagram photos, etc.

 Can social media posts be refuted as evidence in court?

 Yes.
 Your defense lawyer can argue that your posts weren’t relevant since they amounted to a joke; that they were unreliable since photos can be doctored and written posts can be edited and backdated; or that they weren’t authentic since other persons than you may have accessed the account.

 At the Neal Davis Law Firm, we can guide you through this minefield of potential hazards by showing you the role social media can play in a sex crime charge.
-Contact us today for a free and confidential legal review of your case.
+Contact us today for a confidential legal review of your case.